luckpp/microservices-tickets/doc/README.md

       - uses: actions/checkout@v2 # we will take all the code out of our project
       - run: cd auth && npm install && npm run test:ci # the series of commands that will run inside of our project
 ```

+NOTE: In `auth` project we have added a `test:ci` npm script in order to make sure that the tests are not run in watch mode and are run only once.

+### How to commit the code:

+- `$ git status` allows to see the files that have been changed
+- `$ git add .` to add those files to the next commit
+- `$ git commit -m "added CI test script"` to commit
+- `$ git push origin master` to push the commit to the master branch